Counter-Currents

 If you plan to major in philosophy, and particularly if you plan to go to graduate school, you must be aware that most philosophy departments are terrible.
 A lot depends on finding the right place.

 First, go to a program that is pluralistic and oriented toward the history of philosophy.
-Pluralism simply means that a number of different philosophical traditions is represented on the faculty.
-The main philosophical traditions today are Anglo-American “analytic” philosophy, “Continental” philosophy, which encompasses such schools as phenomenology, structuralism, deconstruction, Marxism and neo-Marxism, “American” philosophy, including pragmatism and process philosophy, and Thomism, which is confined almost entirely to Catholic universities.
+Pluralism simply means that different philosophical traditions are represented on the faculty.
+The main philosophical traditions today are Anglo-American “analytic” philosophy, “Continental” philosophy (which encompasses such schools as phenomenology, hermeneutics, structuralism, and deconstruction), Marxism and neo-Marxism, “American” philosophy, including pragmatism and process philosophy, and Thomism, which is confined almost entirely to Catholic universities.
 A commitment to teaching the history of philosophy means that all other philosophical schools, from the pre-Socratics on down, are represented as well.

 Such departments give their students the most freedom to grow intellectually.
 It would be terrible to become interested in Hegel or Nietzsche in a program entirely oriented toward contemporary analytic philosophy, or interested in analytic philosophy of mind in a program with no faculty in that area.